 How do you work with your personal assistant?
 There’s no doubting that a PA can make a huge difference to an executive’s day-to-day life.
 From sorting out their diaries to organising travel, managing expenses and filtering inboxes, hiring a personal assistant can go a long way in freeing up your time and allowing you to

-Christmas fever has well and truly hit the UK – lights have been turned on across the country, baubles are appearing in shop windows and Mariah Carey’s All I Want for Christmas Is You is increasingly playing on radio stations.
+Christmas fever has well and truly hit the UK – lights have been turned on across the country, baubles and tinsel are everywhere and Mariah Carey’s All I Want for Christmas Is You is on repeat.

 There is, however, some debate about how much employees would like to spend.
 Around one in five were happy to spend £10, while 17% believed £20 was a reasonable amount.
 With so many differing opinions, conducting an activity that employees will actually enjoy can be harder than first thought.

 Here are some tips to ensure your Secret Santa efforts are as successful as can be:

 Making activities like these compulsory can add unwanted stress to a colleague’s schedule and trigger office politics.
 While every employee should be invited to participate, making opting out easy and anonymous will mean there’s no pressure if individuals decide it’s not for them.
 It also means no-one ends up with a dud gift as everyone has voluntarily chosen to take part and isn’t left grasping at straws at the last minute.

 As the aforementioned statistics reveal, Brits have varying ideas on how much to spend on Secret Santa.
 Keep things streamlined with a budget ensures there’s not an imbalance in spending and employees don’t feel excluded.
 It’s worth ensuring the designated amount is achievable for all participants as well – setting the budget too high could make things awkward.